PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Discussion

 \textbf{Limitations.} The current framework assumes quasi-one-dimensional flow along the vessel centerline; complex anatomies involving severe bifurcations, vessel overlap, or extreme tortuosity may violate this approximation and reduce inference fidelity.
 Systematic characterization of these failure modes, together with extension to multi-branch coronary geometries, represents an important direction for future methodological development.
 Beyond model generalization, larger multi-center studies will be required to establish clinically actionable diagnostic thresholds, evaluate robustness across diverse patient populations and anatomical variants, and relate PUNCH-derived physiological estimates to downstream clinical decision-making and outcomes.
 In this work, we focus on the LAD as it is the most common artery studied in coronary microvascular dysfunction testing in routine clinical practice.
-The method can also be extended to the right coronary arteries with due callibration.
+We do not anticipate technical challenges to extending the method to the right coronary arteries.

 \textbf{Broader Implications.} This work demonstrates that embedding known physical laws into machine learning with rigorous uncertainty quantification can address a longstanding barrier to clinical AI adoption: the inability to distinguish confident predictions from unreliable extrapolations.
 By converting a routinely acquired imaging procedure into a quantitative diagnostic tool, the proposed framework raises broader questions about how much latent physiological information is already encoded in standard clinical data but remains untapped.
 When does a common imaging modality become a functional test, and what level of uncertainty is sufficient to support clinical decision-making rather than exploratory analysis?